FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Think about the setting of the device: is the environment a place where the device could overheat?
 Is water a danger?
 Does it need to have bright colors in an emergency setting?

-**include sketches of what that might look like here**
+**Include sketches of what your device might look like here.**

 **What concerns or opportunitities are influencing the way you've designed the device to look?**

 ## Part F. Record

-**Take a video of your prototyped interaction**
+**Take a video of your prototyped interaction.**

 **Please indicate anyone you collaborated with on this Lab.**
+Be generous in acknowledging their contributions!
+And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 # Staging Interaction, Part 2

 This describes the second week's work for this lab activity.

-## Prep
+## Prep (to be done before Lab on Wednesday)

-You will be assigned a partner from another group.
-Go to their github page, view their video, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
+You will be assigned three partners from another group.
+Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-**Summarize feedback from your partners here**
+**Summarize feedback from your partners here.**

 ## Make it your own

 Do last week’s assignment again, but this time:
-1) it doesn’t have to use light,
+1) It doesn’t have to (just) use light,
-2) you can use any modality (e.g., vibration, sound) to prototype the behaviors,
+2) You can use any modality (e.g., vibration, sound) to prototype the behaviors,
-3) we will be grading with an emphasis on creativity.
+3) We will be grading with an emphasis on creativity.

-**Document everything here**
+**Document everything here.**